aldelaro5/Bug-Fables-Internal-Docs/docs/MapControl/Graphics configuration.md

 - `_ShakeBending` (controlled by `windintensity`): Configures the amount of warping to apply as a result of the wind shaking

 ## Fader control
 Fader is a dedicated component that can be applied to any GameObjects on a map.
 It will through camera distance checking hide its GameObject by setting its Renderer's shadowCastingMode to `ShadowsOnly`.
 This is done because it's possible some objects could occlude the camera so much that they take a large portion of the screen.
 Those objects gets a Fader component so they can be hidden earlier than the camera's near clip plane culling would.
-This works by collecting all Renderer components in a field called `renders` and messing with all of them at once.
+This works by collecting all Renderer components in a field called `renders` and messing with all of them at once (not to be confused with MapControl's `render` which is something different).

 The default of a Fader is to simply cull the GameObject when out of range, but there is another opt-in mode: fading the GameObject through a different shader (usually MainManager.`Fade3D` or MainManager.`fadePlane`) before hiding it instead of just changing the shadowCastingMode.
 Any maps can opt-in to this fading behavior for all Fader present by having the `faderchange` configuration field set to true.
 However, no matter what the value of this field is, the following [areas](../Enums%20and%20IDs/librarystuff/Areas.md) will always have this behavior: